 The Government’s National Cyber Security Centre (NCSC) states that people should use a password manager.
-Their view is that password managers are much more robust than putting passwords in one place on paper for the very reasons mentioned above.
+Their view and that of security researchers, is that password managers are much more robust than putting passwords in one place on paper for the very reasons mentioned above.

 Despite advice in previous years that we should memorise our passwords, there are just too many to remember today.
 Times have changed.
 The way we access information and share information has changed.
 Our very accounts have become targets of fraudsters and cybercriminals.
 It’s another reason your passwords should be taken seriously so that you don’t become a soft target.

 Should I Really Store All My Passwords in One Place?